neooblaster/zcl_log_util/README.md

 #### Logging a free text message

-If you have a simple text or a variable which contains your text message you can register it in the log table.
+If you have a simple text or a variable that contains your text message, you can register it in the log table.

-Note : The class is not able to find back the message components, so in the log table you will only find the message in the message column.
+Note: The class is unable to find back the message components, so in the log table you will only find the message in the message column.

 ````abap